 Number Duel: Students pair up and stand back to back.
 Both choose a number between 1-5 and hold up that number.
 They count to three and face each other, showing the other one the number they’re holding up.
 Then they race each other to add both numbers and say it in Spanish.
 (So if one student is holding up 2 fingers, and the partner holds up five fingers, they race to say siete).
 Then they turn around and play again.
 After they get good at it, I change it tens.
 So, each finger is worth ten instead of one (so 3 fingers is 30).
 After they get good at tens, then we play by hundreds (5 fingers is 500).
 I don’t know why this one is so fun, but they really like it.

 Sing!
 Some classes love to sing and get really into it.
 Some of my classes don’t really care for it…I haven’t figured out the magic formula for making every class love to sing…yet!
 In addition to popular songs, I have a few silly ones I teach and we do at the end of class.
-The incredible and talented Rita Barrett taught me this one and it’s crazy fun:
+The incredible and talented Rita Barrett taught me this one and it’s crazy fun: (The video is on the last slide so you can see it in action!)

 And this one is awesome because you can just sing it over and over until the bell rings: